Judge: Part of Illinois' crime law eliminating cash bail is unconstitutional

 Cunnington heard arguments last week in a suit brought by several prosecutors and sheriffs in Illinois.

-The SAFE-T Act was sweeping crime legislation, and part of it would eliminate all cash bail and require more immediate hearings for people in custody.
-The law was set to go into effect Jan.
-1.
+A sweeping piece of crime legislation, the SAFE-T ACT was set to go into effect Jan.
+1 and would eliminate cash bail and require more immediate hearings for people in custody.

 Critics of cash bail say the practice penalizes the poor.